jennyiskezhen/SQL/README.md

 The examples contain both standard SQL and PostgreSQL syntax.
 SQL queries are written and tested using SQLite Studio.

-The types of SQL statement include the follows:
+The types of SQL statement include the following:

+* `create table`
 * `select` `from`
 * `where` `and`
 * `order by (asc or desc)`